IBM/terraform-guardium-datastore-va/modules/aws-rds-mariadb/README.md

 ## Features

-- Creates a `gdmmonitor` user with the necessary permissions for vulnerability assessment
+- Creates a `sqlguard` user with the necessary permissions for vulnerability assessment
 - Grants the required permissions for Guardium VA to work properly
 - Configures the database for Guardium Vulnerability Assessment
 - Deploys a Lambda function to execute the configuration in the VPC where the MariaDB instance resides